erikaulin/docker-s3proxy/README.md

-# Docker Container : Nginx based AWS S3 proxy with Authentication
+# Nginx based AWS S3 proxy with Authentication

-Serve https proxy to S3 while keeping the bucket private by proxying. use DOMAIN flag to set domain ex. example.com depending on what SSL cert you want to use.
+Proxy to S3 with front htpasswd and SSL domain specific certificates.

 ### Usage